 Put leftovers in shallow containers so they will cool quickly.
 They must be refrigerated at 40 F (4.4 C) or below within 2 hours—1 hour if the temperature is above 90 F (32.2 C).

 There are some exceptions, but most foods can be frozen.
-Leftover food that won't be eaten within about 3 days should be frozen.
+Leftover food that won't be eaten within about three days should be frozen.
 Foods frozen for a very long time can lose quality, but if frozen at a constant temperature of 0 F (-18 C), the food will be safe.
 Always label freezer containers and bags with the name of the food or dish and the date.
 A vacuum sealer is an excellent way to store food, and the appliance is worth considering if you freeze food often.
 There's no air in vacuum-sealed food, so no freezer burn.
 Foods frozen in freezer bags or containers should be used within 3 to 6 months for best quality, while vacuum-sealed food can be frozen for up to 2 years or longer with no loss of quality.

 Reheating the Leftovers